The University of Nottingham

 The Programme

 The Landscape and Environment Programme was established in September 2005 with the appointment by the Arts and Humanities Research Council of Professor Stephen Daniels as Programme Director.
-The Directorate was formed with the appointment of a Programme Coordinator and is based in the School of Geography at the University of Nottingham.
-The £5.5 million transdisciplinary programme initially ran from September 2005 to December 2010 but continues throughout 2011 alongside the Director's Impact Fellowship with the addition of a Research Fellow.
+The Directorate was formed with the appointment of a Programme Coordinator and was based in the School of Geography at the University of Nottingham.
+The £5.5 million transdisciplinary Programme initially ran from September 2005 to December 2010 but continued throughout the Director's Impact Fellowship (2011-13) with the addition of a Research Fellow.

 Scope and themes